 We must continue to deliver on the European Pillar of Social Rights.
 We also need to work with Member States to achieve social inclusion and equality, including by addressing regional disparities, minorities’ needs, gender issues and the challenge of an ageing population.
 We need to firmly uphold and promote the shared values on which the European Union is founded, such as the rule of law.
 We need a fair and modern taxation policy as well as high-quality, affordable and accessible health care and access to quality, energy-efficient affordable housing for all in Europe.

-We need to modernise our economy to embrace sustainable consumption and production patterns.
+We need to modernise our EU agenda and economy to embrace sustainable consumption and production patterns.
 We need to reinforce our efforts to fight climate change and reverse environmental degradation.
 We must transition towards a more resource-efficient circular economy by promoting green growth, bioeconomy and sustainable innovations.
 And we need to maximise the Energy Union’s potential by addressing major remaining challenges including energy security, energy

 costs for households and businesses, and the impact on climate change.